helix-editor/helix/README.md

 ## MacOS

-Helix can be installed on MacOS through homebrew via:
+Helix can be installed on MacOS through homebrew:

 ```
-brew tap helix-editor/helix
 brew install helix
 ```